Leeds Country Way: Practical aspects

-The route is waymarked with an owl symbol, taken from the Leeds coat of arms.
+The route is waymarked with an owl symbol, outlined in yellow, and the letters "LCW" in yellow, on a green background.
+Owls are included in the coat of arms of Leeds, and are found in many pieces of public art in the city centre.

 The original route of the path is used for an annual trail running relay race organised by Kippax Harriers.
 Teams of twelve, with two runners taking each of six sections, complete the route in about seven hours.